 Originally from Blackburn, I graduated from the University of Manchester with an MMath in Mathematics.
-I carried out my PhD at the same university, wherein my thesis covered a range of research topics – in graph theory, cellular automata, Boolean networks, and the modelling of asynchronous processes, particularly via max-min-plus algebra.
+I carried out my PhD at the same university, wherein my thesis covered a range of research topics – in graph theory, cellular automata, Boolean networks, and the modelling of dynamics on networks, particularly via max-min-plus algebra.

 Together with Andrew Irving, I am a co-founder of The Bees, an ambitious writing group aiming to promote the understanding and enjoyment of mathematical techniques.
-Please check out the current progress of The Bees here.
-Andrew and I met as fellow PhD students at the University of Manchester, from where we graduated with doctorates in July 2012.
-Andrew’s blog can be found here.
+Andrew and I met as fellow PhD students at the University of Manchester, from where we graduated with doctorates in 2012.